Last updated: June 2026 · Written by Alen Marrick

 We watched someone spend 45 minutes last July searching for a parking spot at Birling Gap, eventually giving up and driving to Exceat only to find it full there too.
 By the time they parked at Foxhole (the free backup), they'd wasted an hour and frustration had already set in before the walk even started.

-Here's the reality: Birling Gap car park (£5, 150 spaces) is completely full by 10am on any sunny Saturday or Sunday from May through September.
-Exceat (free, smaller) fills by 11am.
+Here's the reality: Birling Gap car park (~130 spaces) is completely full by 10am on any sunny Saturday or Sunday from May through September.
+Exceat (paid, smaller) fills by 11am.
 This isn't an exaggeration or occasional issue—it's guaranteed every single week.

 The actual fix: Either arrive by 9am (seriously, 8:30am is better), or use the free Foxhole overflow car park and walk 1.2km to reach the cliffs.
 Weekdays?
 Park anywhere after 11am and you're fine.
 See detailed parking strategy →